BlogCategoriesCompareAbout

 4. Restart your command prompt to refresh environment variables

 The installer automatically adds Ollama to your system PATH and creates desktop shortcuts.
-Windows SmartScreen might warn about the installer - click "More info" then "Run anyway" if prompted.
+Windows SmartScreen warns about the installer - click "More info" then "Run anyway" if prompted.

 macOS Installation